sourcegraph/handbook/content/ceo/index.md

 This is to avoid me jumping in and making low-level wording fixes when you're looking for high-level strategy input.

 If the document to be reviewed isn't private, please post the review request with the context above [publicly](../communication.md).
 Other people involved may have relevant context of their own to share.

+### Asking me to send an email

+If you want me to send an email with a specific message to someone else (e.g., a customer), you should send me an email with:

+- Instructions, such as "Please email this, bcc me on the outgoing email, forward me any responses, and cc me on further emails."
+- Recipient name(s) and email address(es)
+- Email subject
+- Email body (text, no HTML)
+  - Omit any niceties like "Hello" and "Sincerely".
+I will add those myself.